 Applicants for any of the disciplinary or interdisciplinary pathways should apply for the appropriate MRes or MPhil/PhD programme following instructions on the pathway links.
 Please note, if the studentship for which you wish to apply is led by a supervisor at the University of Exeter, you will be required to apply for the funding first, and the PhD only if you are successful in obtaining the funding.

-For more information on SWDTP entry and collaboration requirements, please read the Admissions Statement.
+For more information on SWDTP entry and collaboration requirements, please read the Admission Statement & FAQs 2019 Entry.

 How much is an award?